TomDonoghue/TomDonoghue.github.io/_posts/2020-02-23-OnComingOut.md

 But this is no longer a devastating thought.
 If that's your choice - so be it.

 Since posting, I've had many great conversations with people who were already in my life, and also with new people just entering it.
-Sometimes, it didn't even take any words, but a look and a hug that conveyed everything needed.
+Sometimes, it didn't even take any words - a look and a hug conveyed everything needed.
 I'll be alright.

 <center> . . . . . </center>